-Spotting in between your periods is common and usually not something to worry about.
-But what exactly is it?
+Bleeding in between your periods is common and usually not something to worry about.
+But what exactly does it mean?

 ‘Spotting is very light vaginal bleeding that happens outside of your regular periods,’ says Dr Rhianna McClymont.
 ‘You might only notice blood on your toilet roll or underwear, and it doesn’t usually require a tampon or pad for protection.’